On schurity of dihedral groups: Introduction

-The above question seems to be difficult.
-One reason for this is that the theory of $S$-rings over nonabelian groups is almost undeveloped.
-Another one is that attempts to find the required family meet some problems which are hard in general, e.g. the problems of existence of a difference set and computation of cyclotomic numbers.
-The first of them will be discussed further.
+To prove Theorems~\ref{main1} and~\ref{main2}, we construct new families of nonschurian $S$-rings and prove that some known nonschurian $S$-rings are isomorphic to $S$-rings over dihedral groups.
+Some of the constructions use difference sets in cyclic groups (see, e.g, Proposition~\ref{pdiff}).
+More specific restrictions on the order of a dihedral Schur group are given in Corollary~\ref{conditions}.
+Due to computational results~\cite{Ziv}, all dihedral groups of order at most~$62$ satisfying the conditions from Theorem~\ref{main2} and Corollary~\ref{conditions} are Schur except for the groups $D_{52}$ and $D_{60}$ which are not Schur and discussed in detail in Section~9.1.

-In this paper, we are interested in schurity of dihedral groups.
-Schurity of dihedral $2$-groups was studied in~\cite{MP}.
-Namely, in that paper all $S$-rings of rank at most~$5$ over dihedral $2$-groups were classified and it was shown that only $S$-rings associated with divisible difference sets can be nonschurian among them.
-More precisely, in the present paper we are interested in schurity of the dihedral group of order~$2p$, where $p$ is prime.
-In~\cite{PV} it was proved that such group are not Schur whenever $p\equiv 3\mod~4$ and $p>11$.
-The main result of this paper is the following theorem which is the first noncomputational result stating an existence of nonabelian Schur groups.
+As it was mentioned before, the order of the largest known nonabelian Schur group is~$63$.
+This leads us to the question on existence of an infinite family of nonabelian Schur groups which was posed for the first time by Olshansky at the conference ``Algebra and combinatorics'' (Ekaterinburg, 2013).
+Attempts to find the required family meet some problems which are hard themselves in general, e.g. the problems of existence of a (partial, divisible) difference set, computation of cyclotomic numbers, description of primitive nonschurian $S$-rings etc. One more of the main results of this paper is the following theorem which is the first result stating an existence of a potentially infinite family of nonabelian Schur groups.

 \begin{theo} Let $p$ be a prime.
-If $p$ is a Fermat prime or $p=4q+1$, where $q$ is a prime, then the dihedral group of order~$2p$ is Schur. \end{theo}
+If $p$ is a Fermat prime or $p=4q+1$, where $q$ is a prime, then a dihedral group of order~$2p$ is Schur. \end{theo}

-Towards the proof of Theorem~\ref{main1}, we classify all $S$-rings over the dihedral group of orders~$2p$, where $p$ is a Fermat prime or $p=rq+1$ for a prime $q$ and $r\in\{2,4\}$ (Theorem~\ref{classification}).
+Towards the proof of Theorem~\ref{main3}, we classify all $S$-rings over a dihedral group of order~$2p$, where $p$ is a Fermat prime, i.e. a prime of the form $p=2^k+1$, where $k\geq 1$, or $p=rq+1$ for a prime $q$ and $r\in\{2,4\}$ (Theorem~\ref{classification}).
 Recall that primes of the form~$2q+1$, where $q$ is also prime, are known as \emph{safe} primes (see, e.g.,~\cite{Rib}).
+One of the keynote cases in the proof of Theorem~\ref{classification} is the case when Cayley graphs corresponding to some basic sets of an $S$-ring are isomorphic to a Paley graph.
+To handle this case, we use a recent result of Brouwer and Martin~\cite{BM} on triple intersection numbers of a Paley graph (see the proof of Lemma~\ref{4q1}).